wolfien666/smutscrape/README.md

   - "Virtual Sex"
 ```

+All metadata fields are checked against the `ignored` list, so you can include specific genres, sex acts, performers, studios, etc. that you do not want content of.

 ### Selenium & Chromedriver 🕵️‍♂️

-For JS-heavy sites or HLS streams (marked with †), Selenium with ChromeDriver is required to emulate a browser session.
+For Javascript-heavy sites (marked on the table with †), **selenium** with **chromedriver** is required.
 By default, the script uses `webdriver-manager` for seamless setup.
-For manual configuration (e.g., macOS):
+Some setups require a manual installation, including macOS typically.
+This worked for me:

 1. **Install Chrome Binary**: